-Afternoon: With assistance from the Group Leader and hotel staff, we’ll have kayaking practice as we paddle to the sleepy little coastal village of Tortuguero, which means “lots of turtles.”
+Afternoon: We will depart by boat to the sleepy little coastal village of Tortuguero, which means “lots of turtles.”
 In 1975 the government of Costa Rica declared Tortuguero a national park in order to protect nesting sea turtles that find this safe haven located location between the Caribbean Sea to the East and the Laguna del Tortuguero to the West.
 The majority that nest at Tortuguero are green turtles but populations of leatherback and hawksbill turtles are also found from time to time in the rookery.
 The original residents of Tortuguero were fishermen, earning a living from what they harvested from the surrounding land, sea, rivers, and natural canals.
 The population of the village today is a mix of predominantly Hispanic, Miskito Indian (Nicaraguan). and Afro-Caribbean cultures.
 In the 1940s and ’50s, logging companies made more canals for large barges to carry their load of precious logs.
 Natural resources including the sea turtles were viewed as commodities and readily exploited.
 Thanks to the efforts of American biologist Archie Carr who was conducting studies in the area, Tortuguero became recognized internationally as a place of noteworthy biological importance.
-We’ll paddle across the canal to the village and then visit the Sea Turtle Conservancy, established in 1959, to learn about sea turtle conservation efforts in this region.
+We’ll cross the canal to the village and then visit the Sea Turtle Conservancy, established in 1959, to learn about sea turtle conservation efforts in this region.
 We’ll view an informative video an explore the small eco-museum.
-After paddling back to the lodge, we’ll have a presentation by a member of the community who grew up in Tortuguero on its history.
+Afterwards, returning to the lodge, we’ll have a presentation by a member of the community who grew up in Tortuguero on its history.

 Dinner: At the lodge, the dinner buffet includes juice and water; other beverages available for purchase.